Abstracts and Bio

 What can you do with a degree in mathematics?
 An easier question might be to ask what can't you do?
 Did you know that The Simpsons and Futurama contain hundreds of humorous mathematical and scientific references?
 Come celebrate pi-day with The Simpsons and Futurama as we explore the mathematical content and educational value of some favorite pi moments along with the motivations and backgrounds of the writers during an interactive talk.
 Popular culture can reveal, reflect, and even shape how society views mathematics, and with careful consideration of the benefits and challenges, these programs can be an ideal source of fun ways to introduce important concepts and to reduce math anxiety.

 Mathematics is pervasive in modern society, and on some level we all use mathematics in our daily lives.
 Have you ever known anyone who asserted that they do not have the "math gene"?
 Where do those messages come from?
-Popular culture can reveal, reflect, and even shape how society views mathematics and mathematicians, and we'll analyze examples from a variety of shows and films and consider the intersections of gender, race, class, and ability.
-For example, The Simpsons and Futurama contain hundreds of humorous mathematical and scientific references.
-We'll also discuss ways to counter stereotypes and to contribute to research in this area.
-At the same time we'll reflect more broadly on what mathematics has to offer, and the diverse ways that people can succeed to make an impact, including you!
+Popular culture can reveal, reflect, and even shape how society views mathematics and mathematicians, and we'll analyze examples from a variety of shows and films.
+We'll also discuss the active role that students and faculty can take to put theory into practice in and out of the classroom in order to counter messages about who can do mathematics.
+There are also opportunities to contribute to scholarship in this area.

-How and Why AWM was Founded, and Why It's Still Needed in the 21st Century
+The Association of Women in Mathematics: How and Why It was Founded, and Why It's Still Needed

 Geometry of the Earth and Universe